crypticterminal/dow-j.github.io/_posts/2018-02-03-mr-robot-1-vulnhub.md

 ---
-title:  "Mr Robot 1 Walkthough"
+title: Mr Robot 1 Walkthough
-date:   2018-02-08 13:28:00 +0000
+date: '2018-02-08 13:28:00 +0000'
 author: dow-j
-categories: [walkthroughs]
+categories:
+  - walkthroughs
+published: true
 ---

 * TOC
 {:toc}
 {: .markdown-toc}

-This past week I completed the Mr Robot 1 VM, based on the show.
+This past week I completed the (Mr Robot 1 VM)[https://www.vulnhub.com/entry/mr-robot-1,151/], based on the show.
 There isn't anything terribly difficult with this VM, but it is enjoyable nonetheless.

 ## 0. Enumeration